Saravanakumar2003/DAT-to-CSV-Convertor/README.md

 ### Key Features

 - Conversion of .dat files from NIWE's wind energy data to .csv format.
-- Utilizes Python's csv,re and sys libraries to handle data processing and conversion.
+- Utilizes Python's CSV, re, and sys libraries to handle data processing and conversion.
-- A responsive website to convert file effortlessely.
+- A responsive website to convert files effortlessly.

 ## Background

-During my internship at NIWE, I enthusiastically embarked on the challenge of converting .dat files to .csv, an essential requirement for data analysis and visualization.
+During my internship at NIWE, I enthusiastically embarked on the challenge of **converting .dat files to .csv**, an essential requirement for data analysis and visualization.
 Despite encountering complex data structures and a limited timeframe, I embraced the challenge, leading to a rewarding learning journey.

 I was asked to create a Python code for easy conversion of .dat files to .csv format.
 However, I took an **innovative step** forward by deploying a user-friendly website, enabling anyone, regardless of technical expertise, to perform the conversion effortlessly.
 This proactive approach allows for **automation and provides accessibility to perform the conversion in a fraction of a second using any device, anytime and anywhere.**